 My research is concentrated on data fusion and world modeling for mobile robotics, particularly for navigation.
 The idea is to make machines that can learn how to find their way around without the need for guidance.

 To do this the robot needs to form models of the environment suitable to the task.
 That might be simply avoiding obstacles or, more complicated tasks like finding its way back to a location previously visited.
 These models need to be learned and refined based on the observations made by the robot.
 It is this learning that I am focused on

 SSF Swedish Maritime Research Center SMARC: I am one of the participants.
 The project is lead by KTH and has partners SAAB Dynamic, SAAB Kockoms, MMT, University of Gothenburg and Stockholm University.
 We will advance underwater autonomy in Blue Growth industries, Environmental monitoring, and security.

 EU Integrated Project CENTAURO: I am one of the participants of the consortium of 6 universities.
 The project is development of a unique rescue robot.

 VINNOVA Project IQPilot: I am a participant along Scania, Ericsson, and Autoliv.
 The goal is autonomous driving of city busses.

-EU Integrated Project STRANDS: I am one of the participants of the consortium of 6 universities and two industrial partners.
-We are looking at the problem of long term learning by robots in real world settings.
+EU Integrated Project STRANDS: A consortium of 6 universities and two industrial partners.
+We worked on the problem of long term learning by robots in real world settings.

-VINNOVA Project IQMatic: I am a participant along with Linköping University, Scania, SAAB, and Autoliv.
-The goal is autonomous driving of tracktor trailer trucks.
+VINNOVA Project IQMatic: A consortium of KTH, Linköping University, Scania, SAAB, and Autoliv.
+The goal was autonomous driving of tracktor trailer trucks.